jcamins/biblionarrator/doc/install.md

 			'prefix'   => '',
 		),

+6) Review the configuration files in application/config/collection, and make any other changes you would like.

-6) Copy paths.php.dist to paths.php:
+7) Copy paths.php.dist to paths.php:

     cp paths.php.dist paths.php

-7) Edit paths.php to reflect the domain you want to access Biblionarrator on (in this example, we will be using "http://collection.mylibrary.com"):
+8) Edit paths.php to reflect the domain you want to access Biblionarrator on (in this example, we will be using "http://collection.mylibrary.com"):

     $environments = array(